 I call what I do collage, while some have said it is painting with paper.
 Names don't really bother me.
 Little bits of paper; BIG art!

 Influenced by a waste-not-want-not upbringing, I urge you to ‘make do’ with the newspapers I use to create fine art collages with a chigiri-e technique and wabi-sabi aesthetic.
-With the amount of trees cut daily to produce newspaper, it is my mission to elevate this lowly product, and the viewers appreciation of the earth’s natural resources, to match the stature of the trees by slowly layering little bits of paper into big art.
+Considering the amount of trees cut daily to produce newspaper, it is my mission to elevate this lowly product, and the viewers appreciation of natural resources, to match the stature of the trees by slowly layering little bits of paper into big art.
 My up-cycled art honours the death of the trees used to create it and celebrates life in all its forms.
 Find a tree to hug and listen to the heartbeat of the earth beneath its bark.

 Partial Artist Bio